SoTrxII/Pandora/README.md

 ![Architecture](./resources/images/architecture.png)

-Pandora uses 4 modules:
+Pandora uses 5 modules:

 - The **audio recorder** itself, capturing RTP packets from Discord and storing the raw OGG packets in a set of text files.
 - The **UnifiedController**, an event-based interface to handle how to start/end a recording.
 So far, the bot can be controlled either by text commands, interactions or pub/sub messages.
 - An external **state store**.
 Catching errors from Discord voice connections has always been very tedious, this store saves the current recording state and leaves the bot reboot to get a clean state.
 - A **logger**.
-Plain text loggin is used in development, [ECS format](https://www.elastic.co/guide/en/ecs/current/index.html) is used in production.
+Plain text logging is used in development, [ECS format](https://www.elastic.co/guide/en/ecs/current/index.html) is used in production.
+- An **Object Store**.
+This is to allow for the bot itself to scale, as it removes the need for a shared volume between it and the cooking server

 ## Configuration

-Pandora uses 4 environment variables to control its runtime behaviour.
+Pandora uses 5 environment variables to control its runtime behaviour.

 ```dotenv
 # Discord bot token